madeofpendletonwool/Pinepods-Docs/docs/tutorial-basics/sign-in-homescreen.md

 4. **Save Settings**: Apply your start page preference
 5. **Next Login**: Your choice takes effect on subsequent logins

-### Start Page Benefits
-- **Workflow Optimization**: Start with the page most relevant to your listening habits
-- **Quick Access**: Immediate access to your most-used features
-- **Personalization**: Customize Pinepods to match your podcast consumption patterns
-- **Efficiency**: Reduce clicks and navigation to reach your primary content

 ## Session Management

 ### Login Session Features
 - **Persistent Sessions**: Stay logged in across browser sessions
 - **Multiple Devices**: Use the same account on different devices simultaneously
-- **Session Security**: Automatic logout after extended inactivity (if configured)
 - **Cross-Platform**: Sessions work across web, mobile, and desktop clients

-### Security Considerations
-- **Shared Devices**: Always log out when using public or shared computers
-- **Session Monitoring**: Administrators may monitor login sessions for security
-- **Device Management**: Keep track of which devices have access to your account
-- **Regular Password Updates**: Periodically update your password for security

 ## Troubleshooting Login Issues

-### Common Login Problems

-#### Invalid Credentials
-- **Username Verification**: Confirm your username is spelled correctly
-- **Password Check**: Verify your password, including capitalization
-- **Account Status**: Ensure your account hasn't been disabled
-- **Contact Administrator**: Reach out for help if credentials are definitely correct

-#### Account Lockout
-- **Multiple Failed Attempts**: Too many incorrect login attempts may lock your account
-- **Wait Period**: Some systems implement temporary lockouts for security
-- **Administrator Assistance**: Contact your Pinepods administrator for account unlocking
-- **Password Reset**: Try the password reset process if you're unsure of your credentials

 #### Email Issues (Password Reset)
 - **Email Configuration**: Verify your account has the correct email address